diegotyner/diegotyner/README.md

 # Hey there!

-👋 I’m Diego Tyner, and I build tools ranging from scrapers and downloaders to full-stack apps and ML/NLP systems.
+👋 I’m Diego Tyner, CS + Cognitive Science grad building tools ranging from full-stack apps and ML/NLP systems, from RAG pipelines to a multimodal brain-computer interface.
 For a more detailed rundown of my projects, see [my extended project notes](https://vault.tynerlab.com/Coding/Project-Showcase).

 ---